 Wednesday was a neighbor’s 83rd birthday and there was a potluck party for him at the YMCA where he exercises.
 He took me there and I, with about 50 other seniors, did an hour of exercises before the potluck and then played Bingo.
 I won a YMCA T-shirt.
 I am not used to exercising, but I am walking around here, lifting things, going up and down ladders, so I suppose that qualifies as exercise.

-The following day, the canopy on the motor home carpot cover had worn out in the middle, and so I had to order another one.
+The following day, the canvas canopy on the motor home carport cover had worn out in the middle, and so I had to order another one.
 But before it could be installed, Roy primed and painted the metal frame so that it would all look new.
 While he was painting and priming, he had started the ratty old mower for me.
 It started at the first pull, and I mowed the front yard.
 Then I knew that my arms were sore from the exercises the day before!

 We spent a couple of mornings repairing the fence.
 My place backs onto a main road, and I like the white wooden fence to be neat.
 A lady had run into it several years ago and the repair that Jay did wasn’t very thorough.
 Roy took down all that section of fence, and then we had to cut away a big old weed root which had grown up over the years as it was pushing out the bottom fence board.
 He replaced the boards and then primed and painted them, too.
 The welded wire that staples onto the fence to keep animals in or out still has to be re-installed.

 On Friday, a man (a wholesaler) came and made me an offer on my house.
 I discussed it with my daughter, and I think I will take it.
-It has to be sold sometime as my daughter does not want to have to deal with it on top of all she has to do with her places.
+It has to be sold sometime as my daughter does not want to have to deal with it on top of all she has to do with her houses.
 I am tired of paying out all this money on insurance, taxes, utilities etc., and it will be cheaper for me to live in the mini-house.
 It will have to be made habitable first, though.
 We had to remove the diverter on the Moen tub faucet as it wouldn’t stop dripping, and a new diverter is $80.
 I might just put in a cheap faucet for now.
 If I take the offer, it will be a mad scramble to get all this stuff out of here.

 On Saturday, the Sabbath, I left early to go to the other church on FM 830 because they have a Bible Study first.
 I arrived even earlier than anticipated and watched the band practice their songs.
 Not just a guitar like the other church, this one had three guitars, two keyboards, a set of drums, and two lady singers.
 They were very good.
 The words are on a great big screen for everyone to follow along.
 The Bible study was from Jeremiah.
 The Teaching was “A Dad above All Other Dads” .
 Some very interesting thoughts about child rearing according to the Bible.
 I took hurried notes, and maybe one day I will decipher what I wrote, and be able to print it out.
 The potluck afterwards was great and we all had a great time in the dining hall.